parse-community/docs/_includes/dotnet/users.md

 ## Facebook Users

 Parse provides an easy way to integrate Facebook with your application.
-The `ParseFacebookUtils` class integrates with `%{ParseUser}` to make linking your users to their Facebook identities easy.
+The `ParseFacebookUtils` class integrates with `ParseUser` to make linking your users to their Facebook identities easy.

-Using our Facebook integration, you can associate an authenticated Facebook user with a `%{ParseUser}`.
+Using our Facebook integration, you can associate an authenticated Facebook user with a `ParseUser`.
 With just a few lines of code, you'll be able to provide a "log in with Facebook" option in your app, and be able to save their data to Parse.

 ### Setup